Air Curtain Technology

 Heated Air Curtains

-Heated air curtains have a coil (electric, hot/chilled water, steam, indirect or direct gas, direct expansion, etc.) to heat or cool the jet of air.
-Heating is used to make the jet of air more comfortable when crossing the doorway or entrance as well as helping to maintain indoor temperatures.
+Heated air curtains have a coil (electric, hot/chilled water, steam, indirect or direct gas, direct expansion, etc.) to heat or cool the air jet.
+Heating is used to make the jet of air more comfortable when crossing the doorway or entrance, as well as helping to maintain indoor temperatures.

 There are 3 possible airflow directions: